CrunchyData/postgres-operator/docs/content/installation/other/google-cloud-marketplace.md

 ## Step 8: Create a Namespace

 We are almost there!
-You can optionally add a namespace that can be managed by the PostgreSQL Operator to watch and to deploy a PostgreSQL cluster into.
+You can optionally add a namespace that can be managed by PGO to watch and to deploy a PostgreSQL cluster into.

 ```shell
 pgo create namespace wateringhole